ryanzzff/cloudflare-docs/content/workers/runtime-apis/nodejs/crypto.md

 The `node:crypto`` module provides cryptographic functionality that includes a set of wrappers for OpenSSL's hash, HMAC, cipher, decipher, sign, and verify functions.

 A subset of the the `node:crypto` module is available in Workers.
 All APIs in the tables below with a ✅ are supported, and unless otherwise noted, work the same way as the implementations in Node.js.
+Additional APIs will be enabled incrementally in the future.

 The Workers implementation of `node:crypto` always runs in a FIPS-compliant mode.
 As such, APIs such as `setFips()` will not be made available.